 Having a sun app may also help you decide if a north facing garden is good or bad.
 You can download the app on your smartphone.
 The one I use is “Sun Position and Path“.
 The above screen shot was taken from the Sun Position and Path app.
 Included on the sun position screen is the following information:

-- Compass north, as marked on the above image to the top right.
+- Compass north, as marked on the above image to the top left.

 - The sun’s rotation and daily position by hour for summer, which is indicated in red.